 Vampires, bats, whips, spells, castles…what’s the first thing that comes to mind when hearing these words?
 Elder Scrolls maybe?
 Twilight perhaps?
 Of course not!
-As Halloween approaches and things get spookier, it’s time to take a look at one of the most iconic gaming franchises of all time: Castlevania.
+It’s time to take a look at one of the most iconic gaming franchises of all time: Castlevania.
 A series that has been alive since 1986 is bound to have a wide array of titles, and Castlevania is no exception.
 While it isn’t quite as big as it was during the NES/SNES era, there are still plenty of quality titles that deserve to be played by any and all game aficionados.

 Today, we are going to take a look at the top 5 greatest Castlevania games ever made.
 While many of you are most likely not going to agree with this list (and I’m sure there will be a LOT of you), it should be noted that this is exclusively my opinion and not the opinion of everyone on the site.
 That being said, I would still love to hear the changes you would make to this list!
 Let’s begin!

 I realize this is most certainly an odd pick, however it easily deserves the number 5 spot on the list.
 While The Adventure: ReBirth does nothing to further the series in terms of innovation, it doesn’t necessarily need to.
 Released as a $10 WiiWare title, ReBirth plays like the older Castlevania games with a fresh coat of paint.
 The game looks beautiful, the gameplay is simple yet rewarding, and the bosses are fun and challenging.
 There really isn’t much more to ask for from a game like this, especially considering the asking price.
 Gamers new to the series will find ReBirth to be a great entry title, as it paints a prettier picture of what the older games were all about.
 It just goes to show that sometimes you don’t need to reinvent the wheel to produce something awesome.